-Federal law requires colleges and universities to consider reasonable modification of attendance policies if needed to accommodate a student’s disability.
+Federal law requires colleges and universities to consider reasonable modification of attendance policies and deadlines if needed to accommodate a student’s disability.
 In making this determination, two questions must be answered:

 The Office of Civil Rights (OCR) has provided the following guidelines to assess if attendance is an essential part of a class:

-Disability Services requires that students with a disability-related need for flexibility in attendance meet with their instructors to discuss the extent to which modification in attendance policies may be reasonable for a particular class.
+Disability Resources requires that students with a disability-related need for flexibility in attendance and deadlines meet with their instructors to discuss the extent to which modification in attendance policies and deadlines may be reasonable for a particular class.
 Following this meeting the student and instructor should have a clear understanding of what accommodations can be made for disability-related absences.
-To facilitate this discussion the Modified Attendance Agreement should be reviewed and completed to clearly set out expectations.
-Disability Services staff is available to consult with instructors and students on issues concerning disability and attendance and can facilitate the completion of this Agreement.
+To facilitate this discussion the Modified Attendance & Deadline Agreement should be reviewed and completed to clearly set out expectations.
+Disability Resources staff is available to consult with instructors and students on issues concerning disability and attendance and can facilitate the completion of this Agreement.